-MASTER OF EDUCATION WITH A MAJOR IN COUNSELOR EDUCATION
+MASTER OF EDUCATION - COUNSELOR EDUCATION

-A master's degree in Counselor Education requires 36 semester hours from the Core courses.
+A master's degree in Counselor Education requires 48 semester hours from the Core courses.
+The Counselor Education program requires a grade point average of 3.0 or higher on a 4.0 scale with only one course grade of a "C" being accepted, all other course work must meet the course grade requirement of "B" or better.
 All course work requires approval of the major advisor and must be completed within 6 years.
 Students enrolled in the graduate level counseling program may be expected to meet with the Counseling faculty at any point during the program in order to evaluate progress.

+Core (48 Hours)

-Core (36 Hours)
+C Core (48 Hours)

-- ED 5307 Graduate Research - ED 5313 Career Development and Life Planning - ED 5314 Personality and Counseling Theories
+ED 5307 Graduate Research

+ED 5313 Career Development and Life Planning

-- ED 5315 Assessment in Counseling - ED 6308 Advanced Human Growth and Development - ED 6344 Counseling in a Multicultural Society - ED 6346 Ethical and Legal Issues in Counseling - # ED 7301 Clinical Practice in Counseling - ED 7302 Management of Guidance Counseling and Human Service Programs - ED 7303 Techniques of Counseling - ED 7315 Group Processes in Counseling - # ED7316A Practicum in Guidance and Counseling (Must be taken at SRSU) - ED 7317 Internship in Guidance and Counseling (Restricted to probationary certification candidates) - Must be taken at Sul Ross within the first 12 hours. - #Must be taken in the final semester of degree coursework.
+ED 5314 Personality and Counseling Theories

+ED 5315 Assessment in Counseling

+ED 5322 Behavior Management

+ED 6308 Advanced Human Growth and Development

+ED 6344 Counseling in a Multicultural Society

+ED 6345 Family Counseling

+ED 6346 Ethical and Legal Issues in Counseling

+ED 6347 Introduction to Play Therapy

+ED 7301 Clinical Practice in Counseling

+ED 7302 Management of Guidance Counseling and Human Service Programs

+ED 7303 Techniques of Counseling

+ED 7315 Group Processes in Counseling

+ED7316A Practicum in Guidance and Counseling

+(Must be taken at SRSU)

+ED 7323 Emotional Intelligence

+ED 7317 Internship in Guidance and Counseling

+(Not a required course: Restricted to probationary certification candidates)

+NA 4 I 4 .
+I. and A Ovel Dean within the first 40 havens

+^{} Must be taken at Sul Ross within the first 12 hours.

+^{ #} Must be taken in the final semester of degree coursework.